staging-951d-madcitymultimedia/postman-docs/src/pages/docs/api-governance/configurable-rules/configurable-rules-overview.md

 ## Configure governance rules

 You can [configure API Governance rules](/docs/api-governance/configurable-rules/configuring-api-governance-rules/) that Postman applies to your API definitions.
 You can use existing governance rules from the rule library or create custom governance rules.
-Then you can apply governance rules to specific workspaces in your team.
+Then you can apply those rules to specific workspaces in your team.

 You can also [create custom governance functions](/docs/api-governance/configurable-rules/configuring-custom-governance-functions/) and use them in your custom governance rules.